Georgy-Khachatryan/MeshDecimationTools/README.md

 ## Mesh level of detail
+Level of detail techniques are essential for managing geometric complexity of large scenes.
+The fundamental idea is based on how samples are distributed under perspective projection: the sampling frequency in screen space is constant, but the corresponding frequency in world space varies with distance to the camera.
+As a result, farther objects are sampled at a much lower spatial frequency.
+Level of detail techniques take advantage of this by reducing geometric complexity of distant objects.
+This results in both decreased rendering cost and memory savings.

-This library provides functionality for generating discrete and continuous levels of detail for triangle meshes using an edge collapsing mesh decimation algorithm.
-Main features:
+This library provides functionality for generating discrete and continuous levels of detail for triangle meshes.

+### Continuous level of detail
+Continuous levels of detail are based on a [precomputed hierarchy](#continuous-level-of-detail-overview) of meshlets and meshlet groups.
+At runtime the hierarchy is used to find a view dependent subset of meshlets that can potentially span multiple LODs.
+Fine grained LOD swapping opens a way to stream mesh data on per meshlet group basis.

+### Discrete level of detail
+Discrete level of detail build generates a set of independent meshes with decreasing number of triangles on each level.
+At rendering time appropriate level of detail can be selected using distance or projected error as a metric.
+Discrete nature of LOD swapping necessitates per LOD streaming.

+### Mesh decimation
+ A custom implementation of edge collapsing mesh decimation algorithm is used for LOD generation.
+Notable features:
 - Robust handling of non manifold meshes.
+- Support for vertex attributes and attribute discontinuities.
+- Seamless decimation of meshes consisting of multiple geometries (or materials).
 - Vertex placement optimization post edge collapse.
-- Support for vertex attributes and attribute discontinuities.
 - Accurate estimation of introduced error using quadric error metric.
-- Seamless decimation of multiple geometries.

 ## How to use
 ### Common inputs
 Geometries are defined by a 32 bit index buffer and a variable stride vertex buffer.
 Vertices are represented by arrays of 32 bit floats where the first three floats are the vertex position and all remaining floats are vertex attributes.
 The maximum number of attributes per vertex is defined by `VGT_MAX_ATTRIBUTE_STRIDE_DWORDS`.
-See [compile time configuration](##compile-time-configuration) for more details.
+See [compile time configuration](#compile-time-configuration) for more details.
 ```
 struct Vertex {
     float position_x, position_y, position_z;